-From September 2017 every year 9 student has had the opportunity to participate in the Duke of Edinburgh’s Award scheme at Bronze level.
-In order to prepare for this challenge students in year 7 and 8 participate in the Aware program.
-Through these lessons, tutorials, assemblies and the wider school community, students participate in a range of activities designed to increase their understanding of the world they live in and what they can do to make a difference.
-Also, they consider how they can look after their own well-being and explore their views on a range of moral and topical issues.
-The Aware curriculum recognises the contributions students make to the school through their work in tutorials, the school council, their own personal development across all subjects and participation in events organised by the House system and whole school events.
+Since September 2017, all Year 9 students have had the opportunity to participate in the Duke of Edinburgh Award Scheme at Bronze level.
+Skills are embedded into Schemes of Work in Years 7 and 8 to help students prepare for this challenge.
+In addition, tutorials, assemblies and the wider school community provide opportunities for students to participate in a range of activities designed to increase their understanding of the world they live in and what they can do to make a difference.
+They also consider how they can look after their own well-being and explore their views on a range of moral and topical issues which are tailored to their specific age group.

 Key Stage 3

 All students in KS3 have an hour’s lesson of Aware each week.
 The content of the curriculum is enriched by the tutorial and assembly programmes.
 Year 7 students are encouraged to use their Language for Learning Loyalty cards to show when they have been successful in key skills – both within the Aware lessons and in all lessons across the curriculum.
 This can also be achieved in the wider community – whereby students can provide evidence of participation in a club or event which shows they have successfully used that skill.
 Rewards are offered to those who successfully complete their loyalty card.

 The four key themes of Aware curriculum are: